ccorcos/chetcorcos.com-2/README.md

 # chetcorcos.com

 - better design
+	- "Chet's Projects", arrow right to "Chet's News", etc.
+	- articles have a back arrow
+	- links for everything in Home
-	- more tags
+	- more tags, featured tag, better tags
-	- featured tag
 	- move all images into this project
 	- better image framing
 	- optimize images